ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 The `suppress` list can be used to filter chords from showing diagrams, for example for chords that you consider trivial.

-If `auto` is set to true, unknown chords will be printed as empty diagrams.
-This makes it easy to manually put the finger positions on paper.
-Of course, adding a [chord definition]({{< relref "directives-define" >}}) is usually a better alternative.

 ## Table of Contents